Hyphalosaurus

 Hyphalosaurus (meaning "submerged lizard") is a genus of freshwater aquatic reptiles, belonging to the extinct order Choristodera.
-They lived during the early Cretaceous period (Aptian age), about 122 million years ago.
-The genus contains two species, H. lingyuanensis and H. baitaigouensis, both from the Yixian Formation of Liaoning Province, China.
+They lived during the early Cretaceous period (late Barremian to early Aptian age), about 123-120 million years ago.
+The genus contains two species, H. lingyuanensis from the Yixian Formation and H. baitaigouensis from both the Yixian and Jiufotang Formation of Liaoning Province, China.
 They are among the best-known animals from the Jehol Biota, with thousands of fossil specimens representing all growth stages in scientific and private collections.